Doctoral studies at the Department of Art

 Art Education is the study of the production of knowledge, beliefs, and values that takes place within and outside of schools, through the process of production and exchange.
 It includes historical, artistic, arts-based, philosophical, epistemological and sociopolitical research in the areas of art, pedagogy (public, critical, digital), schooling, education, philosophy, psychology, and sociology.
 It focuses on researching and problematizing particular ways of ordering and giving sense to different significations, and interrogates how certain art and artistic knowledge, theory, and practice becomes institutionalized and organized.

-Associate Professor of Visual Culture and Artistic Practices and Head of Doctoral Education in the Department of Art & Media (DAM)
+Associate Professor of Contemporary Art and Artistic Practices and Head of Doctoral Education in the Department of Art & Media (DAM)

 Associate Professor of Art-based Research and Pedagogy